Bob Saget, comedian and Full House star, dies aged 65

 Saget was also known for his close friendship with fellow comedian Norm Macdonald, who died in September 2021.

 The pair became friends after meeting on the comedy circuit in Ottawa, Canada.
-Saget directed Macdonald ib the 1998 film Dirty Work,
+Saget directed Macdonald in the 1998 film Dirty Work,

 In 2008, Macdonald delivered a now-classic roast of Saget at a Comedy Central special in 2008.

-Saget currently hosted a podcast series titled Bob Saget’s Here For You, which released its latest episode on 3 January 2022.
+Saget was currently hosting a podcast series titled Bob Saget’s Here For You, which released its latest episode last Monday (3 January).

 Saget’s Full House co-star John Stamos led the tributes to Saget, writing on Twitter: “I am broken.
 I am gutted.
 I am in complete and utter shock.
 I will never ever have another friend like him.
 I love you so much Bobby.”